Apple Passwords vs 1Password: which is better?

 Platforms, interface, and ease of use

-1Password is available on all platforms, whereas iCloud Keychain is meant for Apple devices (with one exception).
+1Password is available on all platforms, whereas Passwords is meant for Apple devices (with one exception).
 Here’s an overview of the apps’ availability.

 Desktop apps

 Both services can be accessed from a desktop.
 1Password has desktop apps for Windows, macOS, and Linux.
-You can also use the 1Password browser extension on various web browsers (Chrome, Safari, Firefox, Edge, Brave).
+You can also use the 1Password browser extension on various web browsers, including Chrome, Safari, Firefox, Edge, and Brave.

-Based on my experience, the desktop app was well-designed, with features neatly categorized in and easily accessed from the sidebar.
+Based on my experience, the desktop app is well-designed, with features neatly categorized and easily accessible from the sidebar.
 You can set specific items as Favorites for even easier access.

-Meanwhile, you can open your iCloud Keychain on Mac using the Keychain Access app.
+Meanwhile, you can open the native Mac password manager using the dedicated Passwords app (for macOS Sequoia and later).
 The interface should be familiar and easy to navigate if you’re used to macOS, and you’ll find all your login information listed there.

 Browser extensions

 1Password has browser extensions you can download for Chrome, Safari, Firefox, Edge, and Brave.
-The extension has a similar user interface as the desktop app, so it’s very easy to navigate, and the overall look is very modern and familiar.
-It can also automatically fill in your log in details, and it makes it easy to generate new passwords when signing up on a new website.
+The extension has a similar user interface to the desktop app, so it’s very easy to navigate, and the overall look is very modern and familiar.
+It can also automatically fill in your login details, and it makes it easy to generate new passwords when signing up on a new website.

-By contrast, iCloud Keychain is automatically integrated into Safari.
+By contrast, Apple's password manager is automatically integrated into Safari.
 There’s no setup needed.
 So, as long as you’re logged into your Apple ID, you’ll get prompts to generate new passwords or fill in login fields as you go along.
+You can also get basic Chrome and Edge support via iCloud for Windows, but it still offers fewer browser options than 1Password.

 Mobile apps

-1Password has apps for both Android (Google Play Store) and iOS (Apple App Store) while iCloud Keychain is exclusive to iOS.
+1Password has apps for both Android (Google Play Store) and iOS (Apple App Store), while Passwords is exclusive to Apple ecosystem.

 The mobile app for 1Password is reminiscent of its desktop app, and I like that it has most of the functionality of the desktop version.
 For example, I could manage and generate passwords and use Watchtower (a tool for identifying breached passwords) on the mobile app without any issue.

-Apple Keychain is a native function of any iPhone, so using it was just like using any of my iPhone’s settings.
-I appreciated that I could easily generate strong passwords when signing up on a website.
+Apple Passwords is a native function of any iPhone, so using it was just like using any of my iPhones’ settings.
+I appreciated that I could easily generate strong passwords when signing up for a website.

 1Password and Apple have various customer support options available.

-When comparing 1Password vs Apple Keychain, both have well-written and easily available knowledge bases for basic troubleshooting.
-You can also contact either through social media or seek help via the support communities.
+When comparing 1Password vs Apple Passwords, both have well-written and easily available knowledge bases for basic troubleshooting.
+You can also contact them through social media or seek help via the support communities.

-However, in terms of immediate assistance, iCloud Keychain is in the lead.
-Apple can provide 24/7 live chat and phone support depending on your issue.
-Its website claims to have only a 2-minute waiting time, which I tested by requesting support via chat.
-In fact, I was able to get in touch with a representative in less than 90 seconds, which is impressive.
+However, in terms of immediate assistance, Apple is in the lead.
+It offers 24/7 live chat and phone support, depending on your issue.
+I was able to get in touch with a representative in less than 90 seconds, which is impressive.

 1Password’s email support was a bit slower when I tested it, taking around an hour before I received a reply via email ticket.
 Thankfully, the representative was able to help me with my questions, so I wasn’t dissatisfied by the service.